behroozbc/hashnode-blog-backup/ckyk26jaa06bc7js1hya3fc6u.md

         void LongToast(string message);
 }
 ```
-Here we had defined two methods take a string message as a parameter.
+Here we had defined two methods that take a string message as a parameter.
 We going to override these methods in the Dependency class on the native side.
 ### 2. Create a Dependency Service
  Create a class called `ToastMessage` on **Platform-specific > Android**.that inherits the `IToastMessage` and implement the interface members.
 Then implement methods of interface as follow.
 ```